smbuthia/medic.github.io/docs/application_development/how-to-guides/creating-and-managing-users-and-contacts.md

 ## Purpose of the guide

-In this guide you will learn how to create and edit contacts and their associated users in the CHT application.
-You will also learn how to manipulate contacts and their associated documents using medic conf.
+In this guide you will learn how to create and edit contacts and their associated users in the CHT application using the default contact creation forms.
+This will help you get familiar with the UI of the webapp as well as some features and functionality.
+If you are already comfortable with this, you can skip to [manipulating contacts and their associated documents using medic conf]().

 ## Brief overview of key concepts